AB 1825 Sexual Harassment Prevention for California Attorneys

 California state law AB1825 mandates that all lawyers with supervisory responsibilities receive specific California sexual harassment training, regardless of whether or not they are considered supervisors within their organization.
 With an exclusive legal setting, the Sexual Harassment Prevention for California Attorneys course contains all law-related scenarios and story-lines to engage lawyers, and enrich their learning experience.

-Workplace Answers: The Leader in AB1825 Training
+Workplace Answers, an EVERFI Company: The Leader in AB1825 Training

 Additionally, this California sexual harassment training course is approved by the California State Bar for 2 credit hours of mandatory continuing legal education (2 hours MCLE credit).
 (California State Bar MCLE Provider # 10724)

 Workplace Answers, an EVERFI Company is recognized by the California Fair Employment and Housing Commission as a leading provider in web-based California sexual harassment training.
 Workplace Answers, an EVERFI Company was one of two nationwide training vendors asked by the FEHC to provide every commissioner access to its web-based sexual harassment course during drafting of the Commission’s regulations.

 California Sexual Harassment Training for Attorneys Course Features: